-284. Adaptation options proposed for tourism are based on the assessment of risk and vulnerability and the policy context as presented in the Sector Assessment Report (see Appendix 6) and outlined in Chapters 1 and 2.
-These are summarized in Table 7 and cover options for mainstreaming CCA into policy development and the legal framework related to the tourism sector, enhancing awareness and knowledge base for climate change adaptation in the sector, building adaptive capacity, and developing of specific adaptation actions for existing and new tourism.
+222. Adaptation options proposed for tourism are based on the assessment of risk and vulnerability and the policy context as presented in the Sector Assessment report and outlined in Chapters 1 and 2.
+These are summarized in Table 6 and cover options for mainstreaming CCA into policy development and the legal framework related to the tourism sector, enhancing awareness and knowledge base for climate change adaptation in the sector, building adaptive capacity and developing of specific adaptation actions for existing and new tourism.